MintyDAO/MintyDAO-contracts/README.md

 # Updates
 ```
 0) No team pre mint ve

-1) Lock for 7 days after each vote
+1) Lock ve votes for 7 days after each vote

-2) Fetch mint 50% bonuses from current rate
+2) Fetch mint % bonuses by fetch formula
-3) Fetch mint to rewards destributor
-4) Desrtribute by this

-0.1% Pool 1 - USDC / USDT

-0.4% Pool 2 - USDC / yMeta
+3) User can convert ETH or deposit Token in fetch and get % bonuses

+4) Add GaugesRewardDestributor for send rewards to special pools like USDT/yMeta

+5) Add VotersRewardsLock for lock vote rewards and destribute by VotersRewardsFormula

+6) Minter desrtribution now (
+  20% to team,
+  40% to gauges reward destributor,
-0.5% Locker for voters pool
+  40% Locker for voters pool

-5) Add voter pool locker + formula
-6) Add 20% mint to team wallet from weekly
+)

 ```